protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/Dave-Integration.md

 Make sure that the pins are configured correctly.
 It is a good idea to run it on the real HW to verify that everything is configured correctly.

 ###Step 2:###
-Run the *New Set of new eTrice Models" wizzard.
+Run the *New Set of new eTrice Models" wizard.

-Before you can run the wizzard you have to create a folder called *model*.
+Before you can run the wizard you have to create a folder called *model*.
 *right click on the project -> new -> other*

 ![image](images/400-DaveCreateFolder.png)

 Name the folder *model*

-Run the *New Set of new eTrice Models" wizzard.
+Run the *New Set of eTrice Models" wizard.
-*right click on the newly created folder -> new -> other* Select *eTrice/C/New Set of eTrice Models*
+*Right click on the newly created folder -> new -> other* Select *eTrice/C/New Set of eTrice Models*

 ![image](images/400-RunNewModelWizzard.png)